 Your information will be shared internally for the purposes of the recruitment exercise.
-This includes with members of the HR and recruitment team, interviewers involved in the recruitment process, managers in the business area with a vacancy and IT staff if access to the data is necessary for the performance of their roles.
+This includes members of the People & Talent and recruitment team, interviewers involved in the recruitment process, managers in the business area with a vacancy and IT staff if access to the data is necessary for the performance of their roles.

 The company uses the cloud-based BambooHR system to manage applicant records; this is subject to strict contract terms.

 We will not share your data with third parties unless your application for employment is successful and we make you an offer of employment.
 We will then share your data with former employers to obtain references for you and with our background check provider to conduct the necessary background checks (ie: criminal records and right to work).

 The company will not transfer your data outside the European Economic Area.

 How does the company protect data?

 We take the security of your data seriously.
 We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.
 Details of these measures are available on request.

 When the company engages providers to process personal data on our behalf, we do so on under strict terms and conditions; these providers are obliged to implement appropriate technical and organisational measures to ensure the security of data.